Short breaks for your disabled child

 Specialist services to support short breaks are for disabled children when their social care assessment shows that they:

 - need extra support to access a special special range of activities based on the child or young person's needs

 - are a priority for safeguarding reasons and may include

 - weekend and holiday activities in a specialist setting

 - a personal budget or direct payments to employ a personal assistant for your disabled child to support their independence skills.

-Our Short Breaks/AHELP Team work in partnership with families to undertake an assessment of need.
-This can include a parent/carer assessment if requested.
+Our Short Breaks/AHELP Team works in partnership with families to undertake an assessment of need.
+This can include a parent or carer assessment if requested.
 The assessment will identify the support needs and consider the level of service required.
-Requests for funding are considered at the Short Breaks Panel where they will discuss your child's assessment and will then let you know what type of short break or support has been agreed.
+Requests for funding are considered at the Short Breaks Panel, where they will discuss your child's assessment and then let you know what type of short break or support has been agreed upon.

 How to request short break support